6point6/memgram/Readme.md

   <a href="#key-features">Key Features</a> •
   <a href="#grammar-format">Grammar Format</a> •
   <a href="#installation">Installation</a> •
-  <a href="#usage-examples">How To Use</a> •
+  <a href="#usage-examples">Usage Examples</a> •
   <a href="#limitations">Limitations</a>
 </p>

 # About

 `memgram` has been developed to aid with reverse engineering unknown file formats and memory structures.
-Custom data structures found when reverse engineering can be quickly described in an easily readable TOML like format called a grammar. `memgram` applies these grammars to custom data structures in files and displays formatted prettified output of data.
+Custom data structures found when reverse engineering can be quickly described in an easily readable TOML like format called a grammar. `memgram` reads a file containing a custom data structure, applies a grammar and displays formatted prettified output of data.

 `memgram` is heavily inspired by the hex editors:
 * [Synalyze It!](https://www.synalysis.net/)